Questions, grouped.

 Default: signed updates through an optional WireGuard tunnel you control the window for — evenings or weekends, your timezone.
 Security patches ship as they are ready; model catalogue updates follow the same channel.

 Air-gapped sites receive quarterly USB bundles plus out-of-band security fixes when needed.
-Firmware, redaction engine, and extension are versioned together so you are not chasing three vendors.
+Firmware, redaction engine, and chat application are versioned together so you are not chasing multiple vendors.
 Policy details in the security pack.

 Sovereign and air-gapped deployments